costa-group/keras-helloworld/README.md

 # keras-helloworld
-Dummy use of the keras lib.
+Dummy use of the [Keras] lib.

 # Installation
-Keras works with different ML libs, I've choosed `TensorFlow`.
+[Keras] works with different ML libs, I've choosed [TensorFlow].
-There are some errors on Ubuntu 16.04 with certain versions of `TensorFlow`, be sure of select the correct versions of the libraries.
+There are some errors on Ubuntu 16.04 with certain versions of [TensorFlow], be sure of select the correct versions of the libraries.
 I prefer to use `python 3` but it works also with `python 2.7`.

 ```sh